 A castle in the mist with cherry blossoms and a ghost

-Maruoka Castle in Fukui Prefecture has the oldest existing wooden keep in the country.
+Maruoka Castle in Fukui Prefecture has one of the oldest existing wooden keeps in the country.
 Kasumigajo, the alternative name for Maruoka Castle, means "castle in the mist," a reference to the area's misty weather.
 Kasumigajo Park was established around the base of the castle to commemorate its 400th anniversary.

 - Getting a photo of Maruoka Castle surrounded by cherry blossoms

 Maruoka Castle and Kasumigajo Park are accessible by bus from Fukui and Awara Onsen stations on the JR Hokuriku Main Line.

 You can catch a Keifuku Bus bound for Maruoka Castle either from JR Fukui Station (40 minutes) or from JR Awara Onsen Station (20 minutes).

 The grounds of Maruoka Castle and Kasumigajo Park have around 400 cherry trees, making it a prime spot for viewing cherry blossoms in early to mid-April.
 You can enjoy the blossoms during the day or at night when the 300 trees lining the path up to and surrounding the castle are illuminated.